Same old Bond! What did you ex-spectre?

 There are many nods to the series in general: “shaken not stirred,” the Aston Martin, the origin of Blofeld’s scar, Judi Dench cameo, Bond’s carelessness with Q’s toys, and the fact that Bond plonks an arbitrary buxom beauty (Monica Bellucci) for the sake of a password.
 And a sort of turnaround on a famous quote: Bond says, “I came here to kill you!”
 Reply: “And I thought you came here to die.”
 (In the vein of GOLDFINGER‘s, “No Mr. Bond, I expect you to die!”)

-A connectivity with all the recent Bond films and villains is revealed, but somehow this news is not compelling, because it seems like Bond is just waiting to hand in his resignation for the sake of Bon Jovi’s panty.
+When the connectivity with all the recent Bond films and villains is revealed, this news does not seem compelling, because it seems like Bond is just waiting to hand in his resignation for the sake of Bon Jovi’s panty.
 It’s not even Daniel Craig’s real life comments about rather slashing his wrists than doing another Bond film; the plot itself steers him in that direction like a luxury sportscar.

-Pierce Brosnan (James Bond, DIE ANOTHER DAY) is also not impressed with this 24th Bond film, blaming it on the point I made about the technology, putting it another way, “Is this Bond or Bourne?” meaning the movie is not separating itself anymore from the mill of hi-tech actioners, whereas once – even during Brosnan’s most recent era – Bond films were an audacious hyper-reality.
+Pierce Brosnan (the 5th Bond) is also not impressed with this 24th Bond film, blaming it on the point I made about the technology, putting it another way, “Is this Bond or Bourne?” meaning the movie is not separating itself anymore from the mill of hi-tech actioners, whereas once – even during Brosnan’s most recent era – Bond films were an audacious hyper-reality.